0xpwnst4r/suckless-for-dummies/README.md

-# Easy suckless install guide for dummies!!
+# Easy suckless installation guide for dummies!!
 Enjoy!!

 ## Requiremets
 - To build dwm you will need the **Xlib** header files.